-Taking The Focus Off Alcohol When Fundraising
+Fact-sheet: Taking The Focus Off Alcohol When Fundraising

-This month we’ve compiled a list of some of our favourite activities for fundraising, without the alcohol!
+We’ve compiled a list of some of our favourite activities for fundraising, without the alcohol!

 Hire out the local cinema and sell tickets to club members, supporters and the local community for $30 a pop.
 Ask a few members to bake some goodies to make it worth the extra cost to movie-goers.
 After the venue hire you’d make around $2,400 on a 120 seat cinema.
 Not bad for one afternoon!

 You’d be surprised how many littlies are keen to try out their favourite sport before they are old enough for the junior team.
 Hold a kids clinic at your club using some of your best players to teach the little ones how to play.
-Finish off a skills session with a quick game, invite the parents to stick around for a BBQ lunch, and you’ve got new fans likely to choose your club first when it comes time for juniors.
+Finish off a skills session with a quick game, invite the parents to stick around for a BBQ lunch.
+Now you’ve got new fans likely to choose your club first when it comes time for juniors.

 Promote your events